How To Find The Gcf Of A Polynomial

 Side by side, identify what is being cubed.

-In this case, a = x and b = 2 y .
-Substitute into the difference of cubes formula.
+In this case, and Substitute into the difference of cubes formula.

 Nosotros can check this factorization by multiplying.